atimpone/aws-foundation-journey/1-dev-environments/1-2-solution.md

 ## Team Development AWS Accounts

-Each development team is allocated a distinct AWS account to act as a resource container for the AWS resources a team creates and manages on their own.
+Each development team is allocated a distinct AWS account to act as a resource container for the AWS resources a team creates and manages on its own.
 Since AWS service costs are automatically reported for each AWS account, using a distinct AWS account for each team’s development needs is a convenient way to make costs visible and attributable to each team.

 In addition to your initial application and data engineering development teams that need access to the AWS platform, you should view your initial cloud platform engineers and administrators as a development team in its own right that should have its own AWS account for its own work to iterate on, develop, and perform early testing of changes to the foundation and experimentation with new data and application services.